Go to main content

 Leg 3

-From the crossroads of Lago Santo Parmense to Pratospilla
+From the Lago Santo Parmense Crossroads to Pratospilla

-The trail continues following the Apennine ridge, where you can still find wild horses living within open grass areas and their pastures, surrounded by beech and chestnut woods, blueberry and raspberry meadowsto the Rifugio Pratospilla.
-Along the entire stage, there are numerous possibilities for detours following the various paths of the Apennine National Park that lead downstream towards the valleys, such as the Via Longobarda or the Via dei Linari.
+The trail continues, following the Apennine ridge, where horses still live in the wild, with prairies and pastures, beech and chestnut woods, blueberry and raspberry meadows, until it reaches the Rifugio Pratospilla.
+Along the entire stage, there are numerous possibilities for detours following the paths of the Apennine National Park that lead downstream, in Lunigiana, such as the Via Longobarda or the Via dei Linari.

 13.2 km